dtekcth/dmnollk.se/README.md

 - make sure its the correct schedule, facebook, instagram, email, and all links in studies.html (keep the same names of ex images so you dont have to change the code)

-When something on the webpage is updated, make sure to contact dHack so that they can upload the new version of the webpage to the domain!
+When something on the webpage is updated, make sure to push and contact dHack so that they can upload the new version of the webpage to the domain!

 Remark:
 start a local server to test webpage, ex: